YEOWEIHNGWHYELAB/Python_Snake_Game/README.md

 It have a slight improve in the computation.

+This code is actually not that suitable for beginners as it involves quite a lot of Object-Oriented Programming...

 Some issues to solve...
 1) The button control is not responsive sometimes and that the button must be lifted back up before the next button can be pressed.
 2) Add wall to the edges to that the snake dies when it hits the wall.